Abomey-Calavi (Benin), January 25 to February 2, 2020

 - French Institute of Benin (French Embassy)

 This second training course picked up where the one held in September 2019 left off.
-Thanks to the implementation of better marketing and communications, we were able to increase the number of participating choir directors and singers, who were organized into choirs for the duration of the course.
+Thanks to the implementation of better marketing and communications carried out by The Marketing Heaven, we were able to increase the number of participating choir directors and singers, who were organized into choirs for the duration of the course.
 Around a dozen choirs sent some of their members.

 It is difficult for choir directors to free themselves from professional duties during the work-week.
 For that reason, this training course took place over a period of ten days, including two weekends, which facilitated their participation.